Vertical Farming Systems: Your 3 Biggest Questions Answered

 "On average, we're growing in 16 days what otherwise takes 30 days in a field—using 95 percent less water, about 50 percent less fertilizers, zero pesticides, herbicides, fungicides," said David Rosenberg, chief executive and co-founder of AeroFarms.

-Vertical farming takes much less space and much less effort, yet yields to the home farmer all that they may need for day to day existence.
-It is the ideal solution for farming in small areas.
+An efficently designed Vertical farming system takes much less space and much less effort, yet yields to the home farmer all that they may need for day to day existence.
+It is the ideal solution for farming in small areas or urban locations.

 You Also Might Be Interested in...

 Aquaponic is a marriage between fish farming and hydroponics.
 Protein and vegetables in one unit